Skip Header

 • BCE 5a: Drawdown funds at age 75 (fund value less benefits designated)

-Let’s say Abbey had an uncrystallised fund of £900,000 when she reached age 75 on 2nd February 2024.
-Abbey has had no other crystallisation events and has no LTA protection.
-When she reached age 75, BCE 5b determined that she used 83.86% of her Lifetime Allowance.
-In September 2024, Abbey would like to access some of her tax-free cash.
-Without a TTFAC, the available LSA and LSDBA are calculated as follows:
+Abbey had an uncrystallised fund of £900,000 when she reached age 75 on 2 February 2023.
+Abbey has had no other crystallisation events (no further lump sums) and has no LTA protection.
+When she reached age 75, her fund value was still £900,000 and BCE 5b determined that she used 83.86% of her Lifetime Allowance.
+In December 2024, Abbey decided to access some of her tax-free cash.
+Her fund value was then £1,000,000.

 Finally, just to re-iterate, the TTFAC must be applied for before the first RBCE, so this should be considered for any client accessing pension benefits for the first time after 6 April 2024.